THEOplayer/documentation/theoplayer_versioned_docs/version-v7/how-to-guides/07-miscellaneous/02-verizon-media/02-ads.md

 var player = new THEOplayer.Player(element, {
   verizonMedia: {
     defaultSkipOffset: 2, // Ad breaks added by SSAI are by default skippable after two seconds.
 Optional and defaults to unskippable.
-    onSeekOverAd: "play-last" // When seeking over ad breaks, this configuration decides how to snapback and play any missed ad breaks.
+    onSeekOverAd: 'play-last', // When seeking over ad breaks, this configuration decides how to snapback and play any missed ad breaks.
     // Possible values are currently 'play-none', 'play-last' and 'play-all' where 'play-none' is the default.
-  }
+  },
   // ...
 Other configuration goes here
 });
 ```